bertvoldenuit/Nuttx-mdwiki/en/pages/getting-started/installing_nuttx_WSL.md

 alias nuttxspace='cd /mnt/c/<win_home>/nuttxspace'
 ```

 Of course you can modify the above `c` drive letter by which ever you want.
-It the same for `win_home`, it can be replace by the location
+It is the same for `win_home`, it can be replace by the location
 you want it to be, like for example `/mnt/c/Users/<YourUserName>/Documents`.
 Keep in mind you are under Linux so each folder name should be separated by a `/` not a `\`